 Listeria are a naturally occurring bacteria, that live generally harmlessly in the soil, water and natural environment.
-However, Listeria do have a species that is dangerous to our health, known as Listeria monocytogenes.
+However, Listeria does have a species that is dangerous to our health, known as Listeria monocytogenes.

-Listeria monocytogenes is a gram-positive, rod shaped bacterium, and are most infamous for surviving and even growing well in refrigeration temperature ranges.
+Listeria monocytogenes is a gram-positive, rod-shaped bacterium, and are most infamous for surviving and even growing well in refrigeration temperature ranges.
 This bacterium affects foods such as raw chicken, dairy, processed (deli) meats as well as smoked seafood.
-This bacteria can also survive in oxygen poor conditions, meaning even vacuum packed foods are not free from concerns.
-This Listeria monocytogenes bacterium is known as an opportunistic pathogen, meaning those that are already ill or have a low immune system are mostly likely to suffer from infection.
+This bacteria can also survive in oxygen-poor conditions, meaning even vacuum-packed foods are not free from concerns.
+This Listeria monocytogenes bacterium is known as an opportunistic pathogen, meaning those that are already ill or have a low immune system are most likely to suffer from an infection.

 For starters, whenever chickens are being gutted, feathers being plucked, etc. in a large factory setting.
 The intestines in the chicken can rupture.
 This spreads faecal matter on some of the machinery in the plant and a lot of the other chickens as well.